AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:proof-of-reflection}

-\mk{note: reminder about secrecy and patent-ability, this is part of it}

 Can blockchains work cooperatively to secure each other?
 It certainly seems that there is nothing *in principle* that prohibits this.
 Can we come up with a way to do this?

 The idea of one blockchain 'tracking' another blockchain via chain-headers and its state via SPV proofs is not new.
 In 2013[^xc1], I (loosely) proposed a system which used this method to support rich cross-chain exchange.
 I wrote a simplified implementation of this method in the very early days of Ethereum[^xc3], a precursor to the later-successful BTC Relay[^xc4].
 The general idea of one blockchain tracking the headers of another will be our starting point.